mahoney1/docs/commercial-paper-tutorial.md

 `npm install`

-3. Run the Wallet import script - this will import the sample `User1` sample cert for this Org1 user, into an `identity/user/balaji/wallet` folder, located under the same sub-tree as the `application` folder.
+3. Run the Wallet import script - this will import the sample cert for this Org1 user, into an `identity/user/balaji/wallet` folder, located under the same sub-tree as the `application` folder.

 `node addToWallet.js`